Riya922003/Sonore-Music-Streaming-/README.md

 ## Tech stack (suggested)

-- Front-end: React / Next.js / Vue.js (choose as implemented)
+- Front-end: React
-- Back-end: Node.js + Express / Fastify (or another server framework)
+- Back-end: Node.js + Express
-- Database: PostgreSQL (or MongoDB)
+- Database: MongoDB
-- Media storage / streaming: Cloud Storage (S3, GCS) or self-hosted object store
+- Media storage / streaming: Cloudinary
-- Authentication: JWT or OAuth2
+- Authentication: JWT and Oauth2
-- Dev tooling: Docker, ESLint, Prettier, Jest / Vitest
+- Dev tooling: ESLint, Prettier

 Adjust this section to reflect the actual technologies used in this repository.